maalon/emanual/_includes/en/platform/openmanipulator_p/controller_package/controller_package_kinetic.md

 #### [Service Server List](#service-server-list)

-**NOTE**: These services are messages to operate OpenMANIPULATOR-P or to change the status of the DYNAMIXEL of OpenMANIPULATOR-P.
+**NOTE**: These services are messages to operate OpenMANIPULATOR-P or to change the status of DYNAMIXEL of OpenMANIPULATOR-P.
 {: .notice--info}